jupiterpluvius/arnobius-adversusnationes/Introduction.md

 Cyprian talks about the councils of Carthage being well attended Jensen 266 Tertullian claims that Christians could be found throughout socioeconomic realm Jensen 268 Tertullian denounces heretical groups, including a group undergoing deviant ritual practices at the behest of a magic woman Jensen 269
+Caecilian elected bishop of Carthage in 311 Jensen 272 Earliest literary reference to churhc buildings is 4th c Tilley 381 Catacombs testify early Christianity in Africa Tilley 382 Capitoline temples were dedicated to Roman pantheon in Punic areas Tilley 385 Cultic remnants show sacrifice and libation Tilley 385 Oldest African writing (180) mentions Christians Tilley 386 Traditores were given libelli which certified compliance Tilley 389 Upper class members were not spared (Cyp.
+Ep.
+80) Tilley 390 Literary evidence of cult of martyrs Tilley 391 Different theological viewpoints have evidence of African writers Tilley 393-4 Tertullian and Apuleius both used ethnic identity for their own advantages in writing and court proceeding Shaw 531 285 named African ethnic groups listed by Ptolemy Shaw 534 Epigraphical text reveals Roman citizenship as operable along with local ethnic organization Shaw 535 Gaetuli and Numidians are referenced as barbarians and upper class by Tertullian Shaw 536

 ```